AFC Asian Cup: Japan's rise and modernization of Asian Cup (1992–2015)

-Expansion of the Asian Cup (2015–present)

 Following Australia's successes in the 2011 Asian Cup, the AFC approved the country to host the 2015 AFC Asian Cup.
 At the tournament, Australia managed to clamp down every opponent with only one loss, against eventual finalist South Korea, whom Australia would get a 2–1 final revenge after extra-time; the win officially sealed Southeast Asia's first Asian title as Australia joined the AFF in 2013.

-AFC Asian Cup began on 12 January 2024 and ended on 10th February 2024.
+Expansion and West Asian hosts (2019–present)

 At the 2019 AFC Asian Cup, video assistant referees were used in the tournament for the first time, and the tournament expanded to 24 teams.
 In addition, a fourth substitution was allowed during extra time.
 The tournament, hosted by the United Arab Emirates for the second time, witnessed the rise of Qatar, who conquered its first ever Asian title after beating Japan in the final 3–1.
 The tournament was marred by the Qatar diplomatic crisis, due to the UAE's entry ban on Qatari supporters, as well as shoe-throwing in the two teams' semi-final clash.

+At the 2023 AFC Asian Cup, hosts and defending champions Qatar won their second title in a row, winning against Jordan in the final.
+The tournament also featured Yoshimi Yamashita as the first woman to referee at the Asian Cup.

+Future editions

+The 2027 AFC Asian Cup would be the final time the tournament held on odd-numbered years, having been so since 2007.
+The AFC confirmed to move the tournament to even-numbered years, because of a potential revisions to the FIFA International Match Calendar.